Background

 SeaBOS members, in collaboration with their scientific partners and regional actors will use a collaborative approach to achieve better public health outcomes as well as improved antibiotics stewardship in aquaculture through:

-• Engaging with governments and international organizations on risks and opportunities associated with AMR and farm-level interventions to support in policy developments.
+- Increase engagement with governments on risks and opportunities associated with AMR and farm-level interventions to support policy developments.

 Why this project